-In addition to providing trainings for undocumented students on campus (such as Know Your Rights trainings), the Undocu · Immigrant · Dream Center occasionally provides UndocuAlly Trainings for educators on and off campus.
+In the past, trainings were also provided for undocumented students on campus (such as Know Your Rights trainings).
+The UIDC occasionally provided UndocuAlly Trainings for educators on and off campus.
 These trainings introduce participants to laws, policies and the historical context affecting undocumented students, as well as teach educators best practices about how to work with this population.